GENERAL ANTHROPOGENY

 6E2.
 Laughter

 Laughter comes later than the smile in infants because it supposes the development of the thorax, larynx and pharynx.
-It is also possibilizing, thus characterizes man, insofar as its breathing jolts and bursts of sound make it capable to cancel situations and circumstances that escape social and technical control, such as conflicts between cultures, classes, language and reality, performances and aptitudes, etc. Where the smile surfs, laughter triggers a barrage fire.
+But it too is possibilizing, and thus characterizes man, insofar as its breathing jolts and bursts of sound make it capable to cancel situations and circumstances that escape social and technical control, such as conflicts between cultures, classes, language and reality, performances and aptitudes, etc. Where the smile surfs, laughter triggers a barrage fire.
 It is only when it is discreet and rejoins the smile that laughter puts between parenthesis instead of pushing away or becoming the sole focus of attention.
-This time, the rapprochement of ethologists with the "relaxed open-mouth display" of superior primates seems more pertinent, as this behaviour takes part to simulacrum of aggression.
+This time, the rapprochement of ethologists with the "relaxed open-mouth display" of superior primates seems more pertinent, as this behavior takes part to simulacrum of aggression.
 However, it does not include the flow of blasts of sound so essential to the burst of laughter.

 6E3.
 Tears